 What will happen on Day 1 Term 1 in 2020?
 How will you manage arrival of students at the new school?

 School Infrastructure is working closely with Inner Sydney High School’s principal and staff to ensure students are well-looked after on Day 1, Term 1.
 Information on first day arrivals and activities will be circulated later this year so the community knows what to expect.
 School Infrastructure team members will also be in attendance on Day 1, to assist parents, carers, students and school staff.

 Inevitably, there will be some noise associated with construction in 2020, but every care is being taken to minimise noise and disruption to the school and the surrounding community.
 The site layout has been carefully considered by the project team to minimise impacts on school operations .

 When will construction be finished?

 The refurbished heritage buildings are scheduled to be completed by January 2020, with construction of the new building due for completion by late 2020.

-When will photos and video of the new buildings and construction be shared with the community?
+Are there photos and video of the new buildings and construction being shared with the community?